-From a term after they turn three years old, all children are entitled to 570 hours of free childcare every week.
-From September 2017, many children are also entitled to a further 570 hours, depending on parental income and working hours.
+From any term after they turn three years old, all children are entitled to 570 hours of free childcare every week.
+Many children are also entitled to a further 570 hours, depending on the household parental income and working hours.
 The government calls this “30 hours free childcare,” based on a preschool or nursery which opens 38 weeks of the year (1,140 hours divided by 38 weeks = 30.)

 At Wellingborough Day Nursery, we open for 51 weeks of the year meaning that the 30 hours actually become 22 (1,140 hours divided by 51 weeks = 22.)